ashleyrobycreates/FiveMinuteFarms/README.md

 **Sign Up Sign In** The user can sign up or sign in if they want to.

-**Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs.
-Note: I had to install a SSL certificate, it kept saying "not secure", so that I could change my http to https.
-It was loaded in March 2024.
-It has been very buggy.
-Hopefully, this will load now.*
+**Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs. *Note: The local host 3000 seems to be the only host this will work on.
+After asking 2 other more qualified mentors, it has been very buggy.
+Hopefully, this will load though we could not figure out why it kept throwing a SSL certificate error.*

 **Garden Chart:** Growing chart in days based on seedlings, made based on my own research of over five years.